se-edu/learningresources/contents/shells/bash.md

 - **Uniform**: Unlike GUI apps whose availability and usage can vary between Linux distributions, the shell is always available and the usage is almost the same across different Linux distributions.
 - **More powerful**: GUIs tends to simplify things, giving the user fewer options.
 With a shell, you will have complete control of every option.
 While the shell has a steep learning curve, once you are familiar with it, you can do more things more efficiently with a shell compared to GUI applications.
 For example, you can automate things with a shell, something not easy to do with a GUI application.

-- **Task automation**: bash scripts allows us to automate the frequently performed operations, it is easy to use and can be executed on any Unix-like operating systems without any modifications.

 ## How to get started?

 In our opinion, there is no need to learn the shell in one go.
 Instead, whenever you use a GUI tool to accomplish a task, try to learn how to do the same using the shell.
 For example, when using git, use it via the shell instead of a GUI tool such as Source Tree.
 That way, you can learn the shell incrementally, over time.